OpenNebula/website/content/product/operation_references/configuration_references/vm_states.md

 This page is a complete reference of all the VM states that will be useful for developers and administrators doing troubleshooting.

-The simplified life-cycle is explained in the [Managing Virtual Machines guide]({{% relref "../../virtual_machines_operation/virtual_machine_definitions/vm_instances#vm-life-cycle-and-states" %}}).
-That simplified diagram uses a smaller number of state names.
-The names here are the ones used by onevm list, e.g., `prolog`, `prolog_migrate`, and `prolog_resume` are all presented as `prol`.
+The simplified life cycle is explained in the [Virtual Machine Instances]({{% relref "vm_instances" %}}).
+That simplified guide uses a smaller number of state names.
+The names here are the ones used by `onevm list`, e.g., `prolog`, `prolog_migrate`, and `prolog_resume` are all presented as `prol`.
 This section is intended as a reference for end users.
-The information in the Mamaging Virtual Machines guide should be enough for everyday administration tasks, however.
+However, the information in the Virtual Machine Instances guide should be enough for everyday administration tasks.

 ## List of States